wmhilton-stoplight/platform-docs/docs/1.-setting-up-workspaces/d.inviting-your-team.md

 - Reuse schemas in the design library to ensure consistency
 - Test APIs being developed against their API design automatically

 Architects are usually invited by Champions or Product Managers of their API team.
-We recommend giving them the **maker** role to start creating new APIs and work effectively on existing projects.<br/>
+We recommend giving them the **maker** role to start creating new APIs and work effectively on existing projects.

 ##### Technical Writers